invkrh/personal-blog/content/post/hash-function.md

 (7, 5) &\rightarrow &f(x) = (7x + 5) \% 12 \\
 x = 0, 1, 2 ..
 11 &\rightarrow &f(x) = 5, 0, 7, 2, 9, 4, 11, 6, 1, 8, 3, 10
 \end{array}
-$$
 {{</katex>}}

 Obviously, $(7, 5)$ is also a validate pair.

 After trying out a lot of possible $(a, b)$ pairs, I found that when $a$ and $n$ are **co-prime**. no matter what $b$ is, $(a, b)$ are validate pair.

-In addition, $b$ is not important in term of perfect hashing, but it is essential to generate further more distinct hash functions when $a$ is fixed.
+In addition, $b$ is not important in term of perfect hashing, but it is essential to generate furthermore distinct hash functions when $a$ is fixed.
 These functions just shift the sequence of the output w.r.t the fixed $a$, like in example 3.
 Randomly picking validate $a$ and $b$ gives a random sequence of output (pseudo random permutation).

 Finally, we need to prove the hypothesis we found.